nicolasgross/libwcttt/README.md

 ## Build

 1. `cd <path-to-project-root>`
-2. `mvn clean`
-3. `mvn package`
+2. `mvn package`
-4. (Optional, installs libwcttt in the local maven repository which is required to build WCT³ Core and WCT³ GUI)
+3. (Optional, installs libwcttt in the local maven repository which is required to build WCT³ Core and WCT³ GUI)
 `mvn install`